aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/weekday/createdefaultworkingday/_index.md

 ### Return Value

-A created default working day.
+A default working day with working times 8-12 and 13-17.

 ### Examples